SMA OBSERVER CENTER

 Using the proposal submission facility, drafts may be created and edited at any time, but may only be submitted within a few weeks prior to the proposal deadline.
 Each proposal consists of an on-line cover form and technical information forms, and an attached scientific justification in PDF format.
 Proposals may be saved and edited on-line as often as needed prior to final submission.

-The scientific justification is limited to a maximum of four US-letter sized pages including all text (11pt or larger, with reasonable margins) figures, tables and references.
+The scientific justification is limited to a maximum of four US-letter sized pages for all text (11pt or larger, with reasonable margins) figures, and tables (see new notes below regarding references, and also regarding programs with 16 or more targets).
 The PI is now free to design their proposal within those boundaries, such as mixing figures within text.
 The PI should aim for approximately equal space for prose (science justification+technical rationale) vs figures, tables, etc., and text alone should not exceed 3 pages.
 PLEASE NOTE: typically, a picture is truly worth many words, and proposals that are primarily text will generally not fare well.
 We strongly urge the PI to consider readability by TAC members; they are experts, but may not be experts in your field.

-***NEW*** Proposals should provide clear statements on, and justifications for, the rms flux sensitivities, spectral resolutions, antenna configuration(s), weather conditions, calibration strategies, and (if applicable) any time constraints needed to achieve their science goals.
-Time requests are now required to include clear sensitivity goals for continuum and spectral line observations, in order to allow SMA team to assess our observational progress toward the project goals.
+Proposals should provide clear statements on, and justifications for, the rms flux sensitivities, spectral resolutions, antenna configuration(s), weather conditions, calibration strategies, and (if applicable) any time constraints needed to achieve their science goals.
+Time requests are now required to include clear sensitivity goals for continuum and spectral line observations, in order to allow SMA team to assess our observational progress toward the project goals; this should include the relevant bandwidths and assumptions made.
 Proposals without clear sensitivity goals, or a clear explanation of why sensitivity goals are not relevant (e.g. certain time domain experiments, experiments that are systemically limited versus sensitivity limited, etc), may be downgraded.

 RA Coverage by Semester and UV Plane Considerations

 SMA observations are generally executed at night when the atmospheric phase noise is low and often continued into the early morning.
 Conditions are rarely suitable for afternoon observations.
-For 2024 May - 2024 November observing, long tracks will be feasible during at least half the semester for sources in the range of roughly RA=16h to 4h.
+For 2024 November - 2025 May observing, long tracks will be feasible during at least half the semester for sources in the range of roughly RA=4h to 16h.
 Sources outside this RA range will also be considered if adequate justification is provided.
 However, since the array configuration schedule is set to accommodate the most highly ranked approved proposals, such observations may not be possible.

 The SMA operates in 4 configurations with maximum baselines of 30m (the six antennas on the inner ring of "subcompact"), 70m ("compact"), 220m ("extended"), and 508m ("very extended"); see Technical Information, Tools, and Resources section below for more infomation.
 The configuration schedule is determined after the TAC process to best fit the highest ranked approved projects.